 As a fifth grade teacher I loved exploring earth science topics with my students.
 Finding earth science apps for a classroom with iPads and earth science websites for students on Chromebooks can help you point students find useful information.
-You can use these online tools for inspiration for research projects, a place for students to find answers to questions on a new topic, or to simply locate and share a video clip or idea with your class.
+You can use these online tools for inspiration for research projects.
+You could also use it as a place for students to find answers to questions on a new topic.
+Of course these tools can simply help you locate and share a video clip or idea with your class.

 On this list of earth science resources, you’ll find options for classrooms with a range of technology tools.
-The favorites below could be used for small group explorations of a particular topic or to kick off a lesson with your whole class.
-As you make a plan for your next earth science unit, identify your learning goals and think about the ways technology tools can energize this experience!
+The favorites below could be used for small group explorations of a particular topic.
+Or you could use it to kick off a lesson with your whole class.
+As you make a plan for your next earth science unit, identify your learning goals.
+Then think about the ways technology tools can energize this experience!

 Earth Science Apps & Earth Science Websites